Helmet (band): Legacy and influences

 The New York Times called Helmet "a band that made important connections between indie-rock and metal."
 Helmet have been cited as an influence by a number of key nu metal and industrial metal bands, including Limp Bizkit, Papa Roach, and Fear Factory.
 Musician Mike Patton has also cited Helmet as having a significant influence on his solo career; with original drummer John Stanier and Patton having played together in Tomahawk.
-Helmet is considered a major influence on nu-metal, with the band's use of Drop tuning influencing many in the genre.
-Hamilton, displeased with this connection, responded "it's frustrating that people write [us] off because we're affiliated with or credited with or discredited with creating nu-metal and rap metal or whatever the fuck it is, which we sound nothing like."
-Though Hamilton would eventually go on to work with bands Linkin Park and P.O.D.
+Helmet is considered a major influence on nu-metal, with the band's use of drop tuning influencing many in the genre.
+Hamilton, displeased with this connection, said in 2011 "it's frustrating that people write [us] off because we're affiliated with or credited with or discredited with creating nu-metal and rap metal or whatever the fuck it is, which we sound nothing like."
+Despite this, Hamilton would later collaborate with nu metal bands Linkin Park and P.O.D.

 Helmet has also been cited as an influence by post-hardcore acts Quicksand, Snapcase, and Orange 9mm.
 Regarding Helmet's influence on rock, Hamilton remarked "I hear it all over the place.
 I've heard Helmet riffs in Evanescence.
 Kids today have no idea at this point, because they [first] got into, say, Korn or System of a Down.
 Bands like Mastodon and Norma Jean tell me, 'Oh, we ripped you guys off with this,' or 'We got turned on by that.'
 Some bands do cool things with it, and there's a bunch of shitty bands that have imitated us too."

 In 2016, a tribute album titled Meantime Redux was released.
 It featured covers of 1990s Helmet songs (including all 10 songs from the Meantime album) by various underground hardcore bands.
 Deftones bassist Chi Cheng remarked "Every band should wish to aspire to the originality and genius of Helmet.
 An inspiration to fans and musicians-alike".
 Norma Jean guitarist Chris Day recalled in 2006 "The first song I ever learned to play on the guitar was a Helmet song.
 I pretty much just tried to figure the songs out and that's how I learned to play basically.
 Helmet is a band that I have listened to for years and will always enjoy them because they have the sweetest riffs I have ever heard.
 I love to air drum to them in the car also.
 I wouldn't be the same without Helmet in my life."